Vicky Morales: Public image

-As a journalist in her television programs, Vicky perceives herself as not the intellectual type nor the hard-hitting, confrontational kind but she will defend a position that she hold dear.
+As a journalist in her television programs, Morales perceives herself as not the intellectual type nor the hard-hitting, confrontational kind but she will defend a position that she hold dear.
 In addition, she will deliver the news as who she is, that is, being compassionate.
 She created a positive public persona that brings hope and simple happiness to her viewers as reflected on her shows Wish Ko Lang! and Good News.
 Her attitude towards upholding her position was put into test in 2020 when she interviewed Dr. Bong Javier, Makati Medical Center director, regarding the breaching of the COVID-19 protocols by Senator Koko Pimentel at the hospital.
-The public, particularly netizens, praised Vicky and described her as being frustrated with Pimentel yet calm during the interview.
+The public, particularly netizens, praised Morales and described her as being frustrated with Pimentel yet calm during the interview.

-Despite being recognized as a seasoned journalist, Vicky committed several gaffes on live television.
-One of which happened on October 12, 2020 in 24 Oras where she can be seen holding a cue card with the text facing the camera.
+Despite being recognized as a seasoned journalist, Morales committed several gaffes on live television.
+One of which happened on October 12, 2020, in 24 Oras where she can be seen holding a cue card with the text facing the camera.
 The text contained a Taglish phrase saying "PA-REVIEW NG SCRIPT PLEASE" (PLEASE REVIEW THE SCRIPT).
 Another blooper happened on May 20, 2021, also in 24 Oras, when she said her outro differently.
 She uttered "At dahil hindi natutuli…ay natutulog ang balita!" (this can be roughly translated to "And because the news can not be circumcised…oops, is not sleeping") instead of just "At dahil hindi natutulog ang balita!".
-Although, it seems that Vicky did this in a humorous manner because she said her outro before a report about circumcision during the COVID-19 pandemic and the banter between Mel Tiangco and Mike Enriquez, her co-anchors, about the topic.
-In an interview, Vicky explained that she did not make a blooper and she said the line on purpose and added that the "news is not circumcised, meaning we do not cut or censor our news to favor anyone."
+Although, it seems that Morales did this in a humorous manner because she said her outro before a report about circumcision during the COVID-19 pandemic and the banter between Mel Tiangco and Mike Enriquez, her co-anchors, about the topic.
+In an interview, Morales explained that she did not make a blooper and she said the line on purpose and added that the "news is not circumcised, meaning we do not cut or censor our news to favor anyone."